SIDN/hadoop-provisioning-manager/README.md

 For example, if there are 3 hosts, with the following names.
 ```
-host1.hadoop-domain.tld
+host1.example.nl
-host2.hadoop-domain.tld
+host2.example.nl
-host3.hadoop-domain.tld
+host3.example.nl
 ```

-The TLS certificate must have a wildcard match `*.hadoop-domain.tld` or be a multi-domain (SAN) certificate and have all the host names explicitly included in the certificate.
+The TLS certificate must have a wildcard match `*.example.nl` or be a multi-domain (SAN) certificate and have all the host names explicitly included in the certificate.

 The certificate must be PEM formatted and the PEM file must include all required intermediate certificates.